 Birth to age 5 is a critical time of learning and growth.
 Your child’s brain is born ready to learn with 100 billion neurons, and by age 5, her brain is 90% of its adult size!
 Lots of learning is packed into the first 5 years.
 You are your child’s first and most important teacher.
 Children learn best through everyday moments spent with you.
 Young children learn by using all of their senses, so everyday activities (that might seem boring to adults) are not only stimulating, they’re wonderful opportunities to learn.

-Cedar Mill Libraries is hosting free vision screenings for children ages 3-7 years through See to Read*, a statewide initiative focused on early detection for [...]
+The Cedar Mill & Bethany Community Libraries are hosting free vision screenings for children ages 3-7 years through See to Read*, a statewide initiative focused [...]

 Today we read books about cookies and had a little math fun, as well.
 Preschool age kids are learning math concepts all the time and [...]